Last Modified: 01 Sep 2016

 Trip code: HDOK

 Travel from India to Nepal on an Overland trip from Kolkata to Kathmandu.
-Beginning in the vibrant streets of Kolkata, this journey ascends into the legendary Himalayas, travelling Overland across North India and Nepal.
+Beginning in the vibrant streets of Kolkata, this journey ascends into the legendary Himalayas before travelling overland across northern India and Nepal.
 Witness the contrast between bustling bazaars, lush forests and mountain plateaux as you take in all the sights and sounds of this incredible part of the world.
 From the craziness of modern India to the peaceful monasteries of the Himalayas, this unforgettable journey is a great way to experience India and Nepal.

 Table of Contents